raphaelcastilhoc/Test-Sample-Smart-Contracts/README.md

 ## Overview

-Olympix Integrated Security action allows integration of GitHub projects with Olympix vulnerability analyzer.
-The action performs code analysis on projects written in Solidity.
-By using this action, developers can find potentially dangerous vulnerabilities when CI workflow runs.
+The Olympix Integrated Security action enables Olympix's vulnerability analysis tools to be incorporated into continuous integration workflows for code repositories on GitHub.
+The action currently performs code analysis on projects written in Solidity and has flexible options for results output, using the SARIF format by default.
+By using this action, Solidity developers can find potentially dangerous vulnerabilities in their smart contracts when the CI workflow runs.

 ![vulnerabilities](https://github.com/raphaelcastilhoc/Test-Sample-Smart-Contracts/blob/main/vulnerabilities.PNG)